| |

 Shoulders: well laid back

-Body: strong body; broad, level back; deep, wide chest; well sprung ribs
+Body: strong body; broad, level back; deep, wide chest; well

 Legs: clean, short limbs